Importance of Sun Bathing in Winters

 Fights with Depression

-Sunbathing helps in fighting with depression by boosting your mood, specifically in winter.
+Sunbathing helps in fighting depression by boosting your mood, specifically in winter.

-When the seasonal affective disorder signs found in a person, a 15-20 minute sunbath makes a person feel and much energized.
+When the seasonal affective disorder signs are found in a person, a 15-20 minute sunbath makes a person feel much more energized.

-Also, it is reported by the people, suffering from depression, that regular sunbath helped them to manage symptoms of the depression, and they are feeling active and energetic.
+Also, it is reported by people, suffering from depression, that regular sunbath helped them to manage symptoms of depression, and they are feeling active and energetic.

 Sunlight prompts the brain for releasing the serotonin hormone, which helps in boosting your mood and makes you feel calm.

 Even if there is no depression, spending time sunbathing will help to boost your mood.

 Great for your Eyes